CynicDog/CynicDog.github.io/_posts/2024-06-12-quarkus-deploy-with-github-actions.md

           --from-literal=archeio.github.app.client.secret=${{ secrets.ARCHEIO_GITHUB_APP_CLIENT_SECRET }};
 ```

 > To enable Quarkus to identify and reference the ConfigMap, we need to activate Kubernetes configuration in the [application.properties](https://github.com/CynicDog/archeio/blob/master/src/main/resources/application.properties#L38) file, along with adding [the necessary extension](https://github.com/CynicDog/archeio/blob/3cdb23b4675c72d0a7a4da483e624cf9af7afe4d/pom.xml#L81).
-This is what really defines Quarkus as a Kubernetes-native Java runtime!
+This is what really defines Quarkus as a Kubernetes-native Java runtime.

-Next is to map a [handler](https://github.com/CynicDog/archeio/blob/3cdb23b4675c72d0a7a4da483e624cf9af7afe4d/src/main/java/io/cynicdog/GithubAPI.java#L48) for the `/sign-in` route, where we define the necessary scopes.
+Next is to map a [handler](https://github.com/CynicDog/archeio/blob/3cdb23b4675c72d0a7a4da483e624cf9af7afe4d/src/main/java/io/cynicdog/GithubAPI.java#L48) for the `/sign-in` route, where we define the scopes of access.
 We will also map the `/callback` [handler](https://github.com/CynicDog/archeio/blob/3cdb23b4675c72d0a7a4da483e624cf9af7afe4d/src/main/java/io/cynicdog/GithubAPI.java#L64) to complete the implementation of Oauth2 flow by verifying the state value and obtaining the access token from GitHub.

+Any further business logic after the authentication flow, such as creating a folder and writing a new post on it, is managed by JAX-RS endpoints.

 ## Quarkus and Jib: A Dynamic Duo for Modern Java Deployment

 ### Why Jib?
 - Benefits of using Jib for containerization